Is Investing in Solar Energy Right For You?

 “As hardware costs have fallen, soft costs have increased as a share of total system costs,” reported SEIA.

 These soft costs vary by contractor.
 It’s important you understand the structure and source of your contractor’s price.
-To ensure you avoid solar-related surprises down the road, research the cost of a long-lasting and lucrative solar installation before diving into one.
+To ensure you avoid solar-related financial surprises down the road, research the long-term solar savings before diving into an installation.

 Understanding Solar Energy Policy

-Adhering to local policies and taking advantage of local, regional, and federal incentives is equal to seeing the highest return on investment from your project.
-Just as importantly, not doing so could result in applicable fines or fees.
+Adhering to local policies and taking advantage of local, regional, and federal incentives is key to seeing the highest return on investment from your project.
+In addition, not doing so could result in applicable fines or fees.

-When it comes to powering your home with solar energy, there’s a lot to keep track of.
-The Department of Energy’s Database of State Incentives for Renewables & Efficiency (or DSIRE), for instance, lists hundreds and hundreds of policies and incentives across the country, numbering anywhere from West Virginia’s 14 to Oregon’s 147.
+When it comes to powering your home with solar energy, there’s a lot of information to keep track of.
+The Department of Energy’s Database of State Incentives for Renewables & Efficiency (or DSIRE) lists hundreds and hundreds of policies and incentives across the country, numbering anywhere from West Virginia’s 14 to Oregon’s 147.

 According to the Department of Energy itself, “there isn’t a single process or system that businesses follow to get solar customers online.”
 It points out that in the U.S., there are: